-318. HAHATONKA AREA
+339. HAHATONKA AREA

-Camden County, 3 miles southwest of Camdenton in Sec.
-2, T. 37 N., R. 17 W., Macks Creek 15-minute quadrangle.
+Camden County, Ha Ha Tonka State Park, 3 miles southwest of Camdenton, in secs.
+1 and 2, T. 37 N., R. 17 W., Lake Niangua 71⁄2-minute Quadrangle.

-The Hahatonka area (fig. 138) is Missouri's most outstanding for containing a maximum of both geologic and human history combined in an area of less than 1 square mile.
+Ha Ha Tonka State Park area (fig. 148) is Missouri's most outstanding for containing a maximum of both geologic and human history combined in an area of less than 1 square mile.
 Bretz (1956, p.
 123-132) stays in the superlative throughout his description of the relationship of the cave system, spring, chasms, sinkholes, and natural bridges in the area and any teacher of technical exposition would find his description worthy of study and exemplary use.
 His work is ably supplemented by Weaver (1970, p.
-24-33 and 1974, p.
-86-92) who did historical research and published photos of man-made features and the environs of Hahatonka from long before impoundment of the Lake of the Ozarks
+24-33 and 1974b, p.
+86-92) who did historical research and published photos of man-made features and the environs of Hahatonka from long before impoundment of the Lake of the Ozarks.

 Geologically the Hahatonka area is a classic example of collapse structures in a karst area and the close kinship of the common karst features is no better demonstrated in any other area of Missouri.
 Where collapse has not spread ruin, there are cave systems; where the cave system is filled with water and breached by surface erosion, there is a major spring.
-Where a cave system has collapsed en toto, there are chasms and sinkholes as well as the tumbled ruins of collapse rock.
+Where a cave system has collapsed in toto, there are chasms and sinkholes as well as the tumbled ruins of collapse rock.
 Where the collapse has been incomplete, a natural bridge is preserved.
 Steep bluffs mark the remaining walls of a collapsed cave system.

 Hahatonka (formerly Gunter) Spring was one of the first attractions to lure humans to the area.
 Weaver cites the use of the enormous sinkhole southwest of the natural bridge by local Indian tribes for pow-wows and the wintering of prairie Indians from Minnesota at Hahatonka as well as visitations to the Great Spring by the Tetons.
-He cites references which state that Daniel Boone and his son Nathan visited the area in 1801, following the Niangua drainage to the "Great Springs".
-Reportedly, their first winter's catch of pelts was confiscated by the Osages and the Boones returned in 1802 where they retained their pelts by "secreting them in the caves of the area".
+He cites references which state that Daniel Boone and his son Nathan visited the area in 1801, following the Niangua drainage to the "Great Springs."
+Reportedly, their first winter's catch of pelts was confiscated by the Osages and the Boones returned in 1802 where they retained their pelts by "secreting them in the caves of the area."